-Even in the words they had invented for secrets: "Hey, Celestial," and a language they called "idigay," they had never been able to share a twin shame.
+Even in their private language they had never been able to share a certain twin shame.
 Each one thought the rot was hers alone.
 Now, sitting on the floor playing jacks, with everything and nothing to lose, the phrase, the recollection of the moment of invention, loosened something.
 Took them back to a time when innocence did not exist because no one remembered hell.